alessiainf/archaic-to-modern-italian-translation/README.md

 - **LLaMA** produced the most fluent and accurate translations.
 - **Minerva** often paraphrased too much, reducing fidelity.
-- **Qwen**, with TEaR-like prompting, improved but struggled with historical references.
+- **Qwen**, with TEaR-like prompting, improved but struggled with historical references and add improper terms.

 ---